-Stay tuned for more information on our new mission trip opportunity coming soon!
+Stay tuned for more information on new mission trip opportunities in New York City and Maine coming soon!

 5th Annual Mission Trip to Brownsville, Texas